WLC-CPaaS/CPaaS_Python/docs/DataApi.md

 Get Call Daily Summary List

-Retrieve a paginated list of call daily summary based on query parameters.
+Retrieve a daily summary of calls, including the account ID that made or received a call, the call type, the month and year, the duration, and other relevant information.

 ### Example